-Wooldridge Settlers in the United States in the 17th Century
+Wooldridge Settlers in United States in the 17th Century

-Wooldridge Settlers in the United States in the 18th Century
+Wooldridge Settlers in United States in the 18th Century

-Wooldridge Settlers in the United States in the 19th Century
+Wooldridge Settlers in United States in the 19th Century

 The Wooldridge Family Crest was acquired from the Houseofnames.com archives.
 The Wooldridge Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.